top of page

 What is NPS and why should your Agency care about it?

 Here at Vaboo you will often see us celebrating our clients achieving fantastic Net Promoter Scores.
-In fact, in the first 12 months of working with Vaboo we see over 95% of agents increasing their Net Promoter Scores and by an average of 8 points.
-Sounds like just more industry jargon right?
-We unveil what NPS really is, and more importantly, why these 3 little letters should matter to your agency.
+In fact, in the first 12 months of working with Vaboo we see over 95% of agents increasing their Net Promoter Scores by an average of 8 points.

 What is the Net Promoter Score?